 - Financial assets at amortized cost: These assets are subsequently measured at amortized cost using the effective interest method.
 The amortized cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment is recognized in the Statement of Profit and Loss.
-Any gain or loss on derecognition is recognized in the Statement of Profit and Loss. - Fair value through profit and loss (FVTPL): These assets are subsequently measured at fair value.
+Interest income, foreign exchange gains and losses and impairment is reconized in the 3. - Fair value through profit and loss (FVTPL): These assets are subsequently measured at fair value.
 Net gains and losses, including any interest or dividend income, are recognized in the Statement of Profit and Loss. - Fair value through other comprehensive income (FVOCI): These assets are subsequently measured at fair value.
 Dividends are recognized as income in the Statement of Profit and Loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains or losses are recognized in OCI and are not reclassified to the Statement of Profit and Loss.